Renewable energy in Bangladesh: Wind power

+The first commercial wind power plant in Bangladesh, boasting a capacity of 60 megawatts with 22 turbines, began full-scale operation on 8 March 2024 in Cox's Bazar.
+However, the country's first experimental wind power plant, a 0.9MW facility, was constructed by the Bangladesh Power Development Board near the dam along the Muhuri River in Feni in 2005.
+Three years later, a 1MW wind power plant was established in Kutubdia, Cox's Bazar.
+Both experimental plants are now out of operation due to a lack of supervision and interest from the board.

 The long term wind flow, especially in the islands and the southern coastal belt of Bangladesh indicate that the average wind speed remains between 3 and 4.5 m/s for the months of March to September and 1.7 to 2.3 for the remaining period of the year.
 There is a good opportunity in island and coastal areas for the application of wind mills for pumping and electrification.
 But during the summer and monsoon seasons (March to October) there can be very low-pressure areas and storm wind speeds 200 to 300 km/h can be expected.
 Wind turbines have to be strong enough to withstand these high wind speeds.

 Tidal power

 The tides at Chittagong Division are predominantly semidiurnal with a large variation in range corresponding to the seasons, the maximum occurring during the south-west monsoon.
 In 1984, an attempt was made by mechanical engineering department of KUET to assess the feasibility of tidal energy in the coastal regions of Bangladesh, especially at Cox's Bazar and at the islands of Maheshkhali and Kutubdia.
 The average tidal range was found within 4-5 meter and the amplitude of the spring tide exceeds even 6 meter.
 From different calculations, it is anticipated that there are a number of suitable sites at Cox's Bazar, Maheshkhali, Kutubdia and other places where permanent basins with pumping arrangements might be constructed which would be a double operation scheme.